sudeshnashetty1919/twitterBot/README.md

 PROFILESCREENSHOT feature file

-The profilescreenshot feature file takes "email id" which is tagged and "userName or Phone number" to confirm sometimes, and password to login
+The profilescreenshot feature file takes "email id" which is tagged and "userName or Phone number" to confirm sometimes, and password to login so please provide the details for smooth execution